bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 Real-time carriers allow merchants and shoppers to obtain **real-time** shipping quotes.
 There are two types of real-time carriers: native integrations and shipping provider apps.

 The following figure shows how to make real-time carrier quotes available during checkout.
 Installing an app can only be done through the UI (i.e. by a merchant).
 All other steps can be performed through the UI or API.
-Note that you can enable a different shipping method in each shipping zone for the same carrier.
+Note that you can set up a different shipping method for each shipping zone a carrier services.

 ![Real-Time Carrier Workflow](https://storage.googleapis.com/bigcommerce-production-dev-center/images/real-time-carrier-workflow.png 'Workflow for setting up a real-time carrier')